|

 Inherits the functionality for providing the illusion of a

-different array length from Bignat_array
+different array length from Bignat_array.

 This is a card data type.
 For the protocol layer, an object of this class is compatible with

-of the same length and whose configured
+Host_vector of the same length and whose configured

 bignat size equals the size of the Bignat's in this vector.